 - 8.28 Whilst it is acknowledged that there are ongoing issues around the nitrification of the Solent due to increased levels of runoff from residential development, this application is for the change of use of the property from C3 (dwellinghouse) to a flexible C3/C4 use (both would allow up to 6 people), and as such it is not considered to represent an increase in overnight stays.
 The development would therefore not have a likely significant effect on the Solent Special Protection Areas or result in an increased level of nitrate discharge. - 8.29 Community Infrastructure Levy (CIL) - 8.30 The development would not be CIL liable as there would be no increase in the Gross Internal Area of the application property. - 8.31 Human Rights and the Public Sector Equality Duty ("PSED") - 8.32 The Council is required by the Human Rights Act 1998 to act in a way that is compatible with the European Convention on Human Rights.
 Virtually all planning applications engage the right to the enjoyment of property and the right to a fair hearing.
 Indeed, many applications engage the right to respect for private and family life where residential property is affected.
 Other convention rights may also be engaged.
 It is important to note that many convention rights are qualified rights, meaning that they are not absolute rights and must be balanced against competing interests as permitted by law.
 This report seeks such a balance. - 8.33 Under section 149 of the Equality Act 2010, the Council must have due regard to the need to eliminate discrimination, harassment, or victimisation of persons by reason of their protected characteristics.
 Further the Council must advance equality of opportunity and foster good relation between those who share a relevant protected characteristic and those who do not.
 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-Having had due regard to the public sector equality duty as it applies to those with protected characteristics in the context of this application, it is not considered that the officer's recommendation would breach the Council's obligations under the Equality Act 2010. - 8.34 Other Matters raised in the representations. - 8.35 Concerns have been raised by neighbouring residents regarding the pressure the use would put on local services.
-However, having regard again to the existing lawful use of the property as a self-contained dwellinghouse, it is considered the use of the property would not have a significantly greater impact on local services than the existing use which could be occupied by a similar number of occupants. - 8.36 While noise from construction work may have an impact on the amenity of neighbours, this is an unavoidable consequence of building work and is not a sufficient reason to withhold Planning Permission.
-Further work commencing prior to a Permission being granted is not uncommon and is done at the Applicant's own risk. - 8.67 As mentioned above the rear dormer and rear extensions accord with Permitted Development and therefore the Local Planning Authority cannot give consideration towards the impact of the built form on the neighbour amenity.
+Having had due regard to the public sector equality duty as it applies to those with protected characteristics in the context of this application, it is not considered that the officer's recommendation would breach the Council's obligations under the Equality Act 2010. - 8.34 Other Matters and those raised in the representations. - 8.35 Concerns have been raised by neighbouring residents regarding the pressure the use would put on local services.
+However, having regard again to the existing lawful use of the property as a self-contained dwellinghouse, it is considered the use of the property would not have a significantly greater impact on local services than the existing use which could be occupied by a similar number of occupants. - 8.36 As mentioned above the rear dormer and rear extension accords with Permitted Development and therefore the Local Planning Authority cannot give consideration towards the impact of the built form on the neighbour amenity. - 8.37 Objections have been received that centre around parking issues.
+This matter is discussed above in greater length.
+In summary, a lack of parking could not be defended at appeal due to policy having the same parking requirement for the proposed C4 use and the current C3 use.